tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/dsr_support/execution_policies.md

 | `execution_timeframe` | The time in which to fulfill an associated privacy request, in days. |

 ## Add a Rule
-The policy creation operation returns an execution policy key.
-This key can be used to add a Rule to the execution policy.
+The policy creation operation returns a DSR request policy key.
+This key can be used to add a Rule to the DSR request policy.
 Rules represent a series of information and actions to take when a privacy request of the corresponding `action_type` is submitted.

 The following is an example of an access Rule: